What are Business Ethics?

 Below are some real-life examples of business ethics in action:

-You should always be open and honest about your company’s operations, financials, and reporting.
+Corporate transparency: Always be open and honest about the company’s operations, financials, and reporting.
 Communicate clearly with customers, prospects, consumers in general, shareholders, and other stakeholders.
-A prospect is a consumer who you believe has a good chance of turning into a paying customer.

 It takes more than just good intentions to create an ethical company.
 You need to have clear policies in place, regular employee training, and channels for reporting concerns.